fbpx

 Gladrags

-Founded in 1993, GladRags’s mission has always been to make cloth pads and menstrual cups go mainstream and empower menstruators everywhere.
+Established in 1993, GladRags’s mission has always been to make cloth pads and menstrual cups mainstream and empower menstruators everywhere.
 Certified b-corp Glad Rags believes in transparency and sustainability every step of the way.
 Products range from menstrual cups to cloth pads of all shapes and sizes.

 Period Aisle

-Transparent, sustainably created, ethically manufactured Period Aisle, co-founded by Suzanne Siemens & Madeleine Shaw, offers both period underwears, reusable pads, and menstrual cups.
+Transparent, sustainably created, ethically manufactured Period Aisle, co-founded by Suzanne Siemens & Madeleine Shaw, offers both period underwear, reusable pads, and menstrual cups.
 Menstrual cups come in three different sizes.
-Aisle underwear have a multi-layered leak proof panel, featuring Truetex™ fabric technology that absorb two tampons worth of menstrual fluid on their own.
+Aisle underwear has a multi-layered leak-proof panel featuring Truetex™ fabric technology that absorbs two tampons’ worth of menstrual fluid.
 Aisle reusable pads hold up to 4 tampons worth of blood and come in various colors.
-Also available, reusable liners for your lighter days.
+Also available are reusable liners for your lighter days.

 Tree Hugger